iCeParadox64/iCeBox-Backup-Tool/README.md

 [**Download the latest release here**](https://github.com/iCeParadox64/iCeBox-Backup-Tool/releases/latest)

+If you make regular backups (which you should!) to the same drives, I recommend using a program like [AllDup](https://alldup.info/) to get rid of duplicates from older backups and save space.

 ## config.ini Guide

 This config file will be automatically generated when you run the program for the first time, and can be edited in any simple text editor.